tadhgboyle/tab/README.md

     - In settings page, allow to upload a custom logo to be on invoice
 - Allow user to change light/dark mode
 - Staff Discount: check if purchaser is staff role and give % off (per item basis)
-    - Serialize so if it gets returned they get the discount back
 - Lazy loading of users/products (especially in cashier view).
     - Use this https://github.com/yajra/laravel-datatables
     - They should type a query first, or use some ajax to fetch data. or else it could take forever to load
-- Docker compose file for easy deployment

 ## Issues/Bugs
 - Rotation end selector is broken in edit/create page